anna-filou/anna-filou.github.io/now.md

 ---

-## 🤓 Learning
-- Webflow
-- Jekyll (the static site generator powering this website)
-- Liquid templating language (for Jekyll)
-- Airtable - advanced integrations

----

 ## 📚 Reading
 - It by Stephen King on my Kindle

---
+---

-## 漏 Random
+## 🎎 Random
-- I recently tried meal replacement drinks 拏 for the first time and they are so awesome!
-It saves so much time and brain power to not have to think about what you're going to eat each day for breakfast or lunch.
+- I recently tried meal replacement drinks 🥛 for the first time and they are so awesome! 🤩 It saves so much time and brain power to not have to think about what you're going to eat each day for breakfast or lunch.

 ---